 However, as you can see with just the limited information shared with you, this is a complex area of law.

 Hiring a Great DTPA Attorney can mean the difference between winning and losing.

 It is said sunshine is the best disinfectant, which the law does.
 It shines the light on dangerous items, situations, and people.

 Legal disputes are the primary way companies and individuals learn from their mistakes.

 Legal disputes make the world safer for the next person while at the same time getting you the justice you deserve.

-I assure you that this firm will take this type of claim personally because we treasure your justice, and we could save our kids from the same harm.
+I assure you that this firm will take this type of claim personally because we treasure your justice, and we could save the next person from harm or death.